chatwoot/docs/docs/user-guide/features/template-variables.md

 **How to add fallback text?**

-When defining a fallback, make sure you surround it with single quotes.
+When defining a fallback text, make sure you surround it with single quotes.

 `{{ contact.first_name || 'there'}}`